Azure/azure-sdk-for-c/sdk/docs/core/README.md

 ## Porting the Azure SDK to Another Platform

-The `Azure Core` library requires you to implement a few functions to provide platform-specific features such as a clock, a thread sleep, a mutual-exclusive thread synchronization lock, and an HTTP stack.
+The `Azure Core` library requires you to implement a few functions to provide platform-specific features such as a clock, a thread sleep, and a mutual-exclusive thread synchronization lock.
 By default, `Azure Core` ships with no-op versions of these functions, all of which return `AZ_RESULT_NOT_IMPLEMENTED`.
 The no-op versions allow the Azure SDK to compile successfully so you can verify that your build tool chain is working properly; however, failures occur if you execute the code.

 ## Key Concepts